 I believe cultivating design thinking not only leads to better products and services, but makes us better human beings.
 Empathy, creativity, passion, and rationality are all part of design and lead to solutions that have a real, positive impact.

 I believe that organizations tend to form silos unless a shared creative vision brings people together for a higher purpose.
 Co-creation breaks down walls of hierarchy.
 It builds confidence, creativity, and ownership.
 Teams that create openly together - even when doing so is difficult - make the changes that people adopt and love.

-Carolyn Chandler has been working in the field of User Experience Design for over 15 years, as a consultant, team manager, and practice director.
+Carolyn Chandler has been working in the field of User Experience Design for over 20 years, as a consultant, team lead, and practice director.
 On projects, areas of specialty include design strategy, team workshops, interaction design, information architecture, and user research and modeling.

 In 2009, Carolyn and Russ Unger came out with the first edition of A Project Guide to UX Design.
 The second edition was released in 2012.
 The book provides a friendly overview of the practice of UX design as it applies on real project teams, and has been a valuable resource for professionals.

 In 2014, Carolyn has come out with her third book, Adventures in Experience Design.
 This activity-oriented book uses games and short, playful lessons to take beginners through the experience design process.
 It was co-authored with game and toy designer, Anna van Slee.

 In 2009, Carolyn began teaching Interaction Design at DePaul University as an adjunct professor.
 The desire to teach then lead her to Code Academy (now The Starter League) where she currently teaches UX Design.
 Due to her work with students and start-up teams, Crain's named her one of Chicago's Tech 50.